salilnaik/FBLA-Coding-and-Programming/README.md

 # FBLA-Coding-and-Programming
 FBLA 2019 Coding and Programming

 This is my submission for the 2019 FBLA Coding and Programming event.
+To run the project, place all the project files in the webpage root of the server.
+THE SERVER MUST BE ABLE TO RUN PHP FOR THE PROGRAM TO WORK.

 Overview: